 Naranja is near Lake Lagunita and the Stanford Dish, with several walking trails located near the house.
 Oftentimes, many native animals can be spotted while exploring the area.
 Naranja is roughly 10 minutes walking distance from central campus with many Marguerite bus stops located near the residence, allowing students easy access to downtown Palo Alto.

-Neighborhood R: Lagunita, Roble, Alpha Phi, Xanadu, and apartments in Mirrielees and EVGR-A
+Neighborhood R: Lagunita, Roble, 1018 Campus, Xanadu, and apartments in Mirrielees and EVGR-A Duan Family Hall

 Bryan is a Professor in the School of Education.
 He joined Stanford after working as a professor of science education at Michigan State University.
 He earned a B.A. in Biology from Hampton University, M.A. in Educational Psychology, and a Ph.D. in Education from UC Santa Barbara.
 As a former high school science teacher, Bryan’s research is focused on improving science teaching and learning in urban communities.
 Over the past few years Bryan has hosted a “Science in the City” summer camp for 4th and 5th graders from underrepresented groups to help spark their love for science.
 Most recently he served as a co-chair for the long-range planning education area steering group.
 Bryan enjoys being able to support students and excellence in education at every level.